apache/whimsy/README.md

 minutes I've asked of you.
 Hopefully, that's because I've piqued your interest.
 Having a test suite is important as it will allow you to confidently make changes without breaking things.
 If you haven't yet, I encourage you to install Poltergeist and io.js.

+Before running the tests, run `rake clobber` to undo any changes you make have made by running the application.

 Now onto the tests:

   * `spec/parse_spec.rb` is a vanilla unit test that verifies that the output of a parse matches what you would expect.
 This approach is